gflohr/Locale-XGettext/README.md

 ## Usage

 Included is a sample string extractor for plain text files.
-It simply splits the input into paragraphs, and turns each paragraph into an en entry of a PO file.
+It simply splits the input into paragraphs, and turns each paragraph into an entry of a PO file.

 ## Common Workflow